|

 it calculates the average sample rate.
 If the average rate differs

-the data file instead of the requested rate.
+the data file.
 This is displayed at

 the end of recording; see the options window page

 for details.
-You can adjust this precision
+You can adjust the precision

 factor from the EDIT MENU.